-This essay series explores the human costs and policy challenges associated with the displacement crises in the Middle East and Asia.
-The essays explore the myths or misconceptions that have pervaded discussions about these crises, as well as the constraints or capacity deficiencies that have hampered the responses to them.
-See more ...
+This essay is part of a series that explores the human costs and policy challenges associated with forced displacement crises in the Middle East and Asia.
+The essays explore the myths or misconceptions that have pervaded discussions about these crises, as well as the constraints or capacity deficiencies that have hampered the responses to them See more ...

 Political systems and politicians influence the situation of refugees in host countries.
 This is true everywhere.
 Refugee policies are crafted by local politicians who often wrap around them their own partisan interests and motivations.
 This essay explores the political complexities of the country hosting the highest number of refugees per capita worldwide.
 The view from Lebanon for Syrian refugees is bleaker than ever and is largely caused by the politics of Lebanon, a country which is governed by a sectarian power-sharing system.
 Recently, Lebanese politicians who often appear divided over everything have displayed a broad consensus that Syrian refugees should return home immediately.
 Spearheaded by the Free Patriotic Movement’s (FPM) Foreign Minister Gibran Bassil, these calls for return also question and discard the notion of voluntary return.
 There appears to be a push towards immediate return, even if it is forced.
 Increased anti-refugee sentiments and statements are now a daily facet of life in Lebanon.
 Syrian refugees are blamed for stealing jobs, land, and even for increased cancer rates.